codiga/doc.codiga.io/docs/rosie/ide-specifications.md

 The caching logic is done like this:

 - For each opened project, every 10 seconds
-  - Check if a `.codiga` file exists.
+  - Check if a `codiga.yml` file exists.
 If yes, read the YAML file and extract the names of the rulesets
   - Get the latest timestamp update for these rulesets using the `ruleSetsLastUpdatedTimestamp` query
   - Compare the latest timestamp with the latest timestamp cached
     - if the timestamp are the same, do nothing